sjn/introducing-se/docs.md

 ### 6. Explore reasons & reliability

 * What reasons did they use to arrive at their belief?
-* Assess their quality
+* Assess the quality of their reasons
 * What methods can we use to determine a reason is sound?
-* If this method is unreliable – what would change?
+* If our methods are unreliable, would the assessment change?
-* What else props up their belief?

 [comment]: # (!!!)

 ### 7. Summarize & pause to think

-* Try to end with aporia —wonder
+* Try to end with aporia — wonder
-* Success: When everyone is happy to have had the conversation
+* Success: When all are happy to have had the conversation
 * If you can, offer to continue the chat later
 * Give them a printed [Introducing.SE card](dist/media/introducing-se-card-2021-01.pdf)